streamproc/Record-Entire-Meeting/README.md

 * Merge/Mux then Concatenate using Ffmpeg on Node.js server
 * Scale videos at the end into a single grid-like stream so that later viewers are given single file containing all the videos and audios.

-# Again, it is NOT functional yet.

-> It is very close to single-person longest possible video recording.
-However please wait for new updates!

 # Helper Scripts

 [Browser-Recording-Helper.js](https://github.com/streamproc/Record-Entire-Meeting/blob/master/Browser-Recording-Helper.js):